 Perform other duties as assigned.

 Knowledge & Skills

-Familiar with standard air traffic control and aviation concepts, practices, and procedures of FAA, ICAO, and the military
+In-depth knowledge of air traffic control and aviation concepts, practices, and procedures of FAA, ICAO, and Military Air Operations practices.

 Experience & Education

 Minimum five (5) years of experience in operational FAA or DOD air traffic control with at least two (2) years in a supervisory role.

 Bachelor Degree in associated discipline from an accredited university; may substitute two (2) additional years of experience in related field for each year of college.